alloc/alien-rpc/packages/service/readme.md

 )
 ```

+Pagination is an optional feature.
+It not only supports an offset+limit style of pagination, but any other kind, like cursor-based pagination.
+When calling a paginated route through the `alien-rpc` client, two methods (`previousPage` and `nextPage`) are added to the `ResponseStream` object returned by that route's client method.

 ### Streaming arbitrary data

 If you need to stream data that isn't JSON, your route's handler needs to return a `Response` object whose body is a `ReadableStream`.